microweber/microweber/CONTRIBUTING.md

 **NOTE**:

-- A Pull Request should have only one unique isse fix to make it simple for review.
+- A Pull Request should have only one unique issue fix to make it simple for review.
 - Multiple fixes for same issue can be grouped into single Pull Request.